 Leslie Nodtvedt |

 Leslie began her professional career in 1980 as the In-Court Clerk for United States District Court Judge William T. Beeks.
 In 1984, she switched professions and accepted a position as an Account Coordinator with Revlon, Inc. in the Prestige Fragrance Division.
 She remained in the fine fragrance industry for ten years holding Account Executive and Senior Account Executive positions with several nationally recognized fragrance companies, including Revlon, Parlux and The Fragrance Group.
 In 1994, Leslie again shifted careers into designer eyewear, accepting a position as Northwest Regional Manager for Modo Eyewear.
 She remained with Modo until 2005 where she reached the position of Western United States Territory Manager.
 In 2005, Leslie retired from Modo Eyewear and began to pursue interests as a volunteer with several local Seattle charities.
-Additionally she is informally involved in support activities for the Meals on Wheels Program, the Northshore Senior Center and Raven Rock Ranch.
+Additionally she is informally involved in support activities for the Northshore Senior Center.

 Cynthia E. Roat |President

 Cynthia E. Roat, or Cindy as she is known to friends, is a national consultant in language access in health care (healthcare interpreting).
 A native of upstate New York, she spent many years working in socio-economic development projects in rural areas of Latin America before moving to Seattle to earn her MPH in International Health from the University of Washington.
 Ms. Roat entered the interpreting world in 1992 and quickly became certified by the Washington State Department of Social and Health Services as a medical and social service Spanish-English interpreter.
 Her interest in systems change, however, led her to training interpreters, training providers to work with interpreters and assisting healthcare systems to improve their language access programs.